MyGitHubSite/RoboND-Project4-Follow-Me/READMe.md

         true_pos2, false_pos2, false_neg2, iou2

-    3) This score measures how well the neural network can detect the target from far away:
+    3) Scores for how well the neural network can detect the target from far away:

         true_pos3, false_pos3, false_neg3, iou3

-    Sum all the true positives, etc from the three datasets to get a weight for the score:
+    We sum all the true positives, false positives, and false negatives from the three datasets to get a weight for the score:

         true_pos = true_pos1 + true_pos2 + true_pos3
         false_pos = false_pos1 + false_pos2 + false_pos3